DoctorDoctor Who Guide

 Wikipedia

-For his professional name, Lloyd-Pack does not use the hyphen in his surname.
+For his professional name, Lloyd-Pack did not use the hyphen in his surname.